 For more exact detail on installing a SLI setup, see the video below, but here are the quick overall steps on how to set up SLI in a nutshell:

 Unfortunately not.
 To actually be able to take advantage of SLI mode, the game you're playing must have SLI support - either in the initial release or in a later patch/upgrade.
 As for how many games officially come with SLI support, there's some bad news, but some good news too that can possibly render that bad news as irrelevant.
-While there are plenty of big AAA games of the past that have official SLI support, few really recent 2019 titles come with official support these days.
+While there are plenty of big AAA games of the past that have official SLI support, few really recent titles come with official support these days.
 Some games also have their SLI support dropped after a while due to too many issues, such as Apex Legends.
 See our full list of modern and older games with official SLI support:

 But it's possible to get SLI working for pretty much any game out there.
 Yep, that's right, despite official SLI support waning in recent years (tons of older games do have official support), SLI is far from dead thanks to collective efforts of the community around the web.
 For example, check out how to fix SLI for Apex Legends here.
 Google and YouTube are your best friends to find fixes for any other game.
 Good luck!